-"Thames, the most famous river of this island, beginneth a little above a village called Winchcombe, in Oxfordshire; and still increasing, passeth first by the University of Oxford, and so with a marvellous quiet course to London, and thence breaketh into the French ocean by main tides, which twice in twenty-four hours' space doth ebb and flow more than sixty miles in length, to the great commodity of travellers, by which all kind of merchandise be easily conveyed to London, the principal storehouse and staple of all commodities within this realm."
-John Stow, Survey of London, 1603 edition of travellers, by which all kind of merchandise be easily conveyed to London, the principal storehouse and staple of all commodities within this realm."
-John Stow, Survey of London, 1603 edition
+Thames the most famous river of this Iland, beginneth a little above a village called Winchcombe in Oxfordshire, and still increasing passeth first by the university of Oxford, and so with a marvelous quiet course to London, and thence breaketh into the French Ocean by maine tides, which twice in 24. howers space doth eb and slow, more then 60. miles in length, to the great commoditie of Travellers, by which all kind of Marchandise bee easily conveyed to London, the principall store house, and Staple of all commodities within this Realme